Near Mahomet in Piatt County, Illinois — The American Midwest (Great Lakes)

 Location.
 40° 7.472′ N, 88° 27.806′ W. Marker is near Mahomet, Illinois, in Piatt County.
 Marker is at the intersection of County Route 1675N and County Route 0E, on the left when traveling west on County Route 1675N.
+The Marker is on Piatt County land, but in the Mahomet (Champaign County) mail district.
 Touch for map.
-The Marker is on Piatt County land, but in the Mahomet (Champaign County) mail district.
 Marker is in this post office area: Mahomet IL 61853, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Lincoln's Mahomet / Mahomet's Lincoln (approx. 6 miles away); Champaign County's Lincoln (approx. 6.7 miles away); Railroads Bring Change (approx. 7.1 miles away); Monticello Journeys (approx. 8.8 miles away); Trail of Death (approx. 8.9 miles away); a different Abraham Lincoln - Eighth Judicial District (approx. 9 miles away); Lincoln in Monticello (approx. 9 miles away); Piatt County Veterans Memorial (approx. 9 miles away).
+Lincoln's Mahomet / Mahomet's Lincoln (approx. 6 miles away); Champaign County's Lincoln (approx. 6.7 miles away); Railroads Bring Change (approx. 7.1 miles away); Monticello Journeys Trail of Death (approx. 8.9 miles away); a different marker also named Abraham Lincoln - Eighth Judicial District (approx. 9 miles away); Lincoln in Monticello (approx. 9 miles away); Piatt County Veterans Memorial (approx. 9 miles away).
 Touch for a list and map of all markers in Mahomet.

 Also see . . .